strugee/node-send-webmention/README.md

 The callback function will receive either an error as the first argument or an object as the second argument (never both).

 If everything goes (mostly) okay, you'll get the object back.
-The object will have one or two keys, `success` (which is a `Boolean`) and `res` (which is an instance of `http.IncomingMessage` and isn't included only if the target had a Webmention endpoint that we POSTed to). `success` will be `true` if the Webmention was successfully delivered and the response used a 2xx status code.
+The object will have one or two keys, `success` (which is a `Boolean`) and `res` (which is an instance of `http.IncomingMessage` and is included only if the target had a Webmention endpoint that we POSTed to). `success` will be `true` if the Webmention was successfully delivered and the response used a 2xx status code.
 Otherwise it will be `false`.

 If an error is encountered during processing (this mostly means HTTP errors), you'll get back an `Error` instead.
 Note that a page not having a Webmention endpoint or a non-2xx response will _not_ result in an `Error`, but they _will_ result in `success` being set to `false`.